candlerb/sshagentca/README.md

 noted above.

-If the server runs successfully, it will respond to ssh connections that have a public key listed in `authorized_keys` and which have a forwarded agent.
+If the server runs successfully, it will respond to ssh connections that have a public key or fingerprint listed in the settings yaml file and which have a forwarded agent.
 This response will be to insert an ssh user certificate into the forwarded agent which is signed by `caprivatekey` with the parameters set out in `settings.yaml` and restrictions as noted below.